nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 The Nuxeo mobile application is available for iPhones SE, 5/5c/5s, 6/6+, 7/7+&nbsp;with a minimum version of iOS 8 required.

+### Android Requirements

+The minimum required version of Android 4.4.

 ### Nuxeo Platform Requirements

-The Nuxeo mobile application is compliant with Nuxeo Platform 8.3 and Nuxeo LTS 2015 with hotfix 12\.
+The Nuxeo mobile application is compliant with Nuxeo Platform 8.3, Nuxeo LTS 2015 with hotfix 12 and Nuxeo LTS 2016.

 See the [Limitations](#limitations) section for previous hotfixes of Nuxeo Platform LTS 2015.

 ## Installation

-The Nuxeo iOS application can be installed from the [Apple Store](https://itunes.apple.com/app/apple-store/id1103802613?mt=8).&nbsp;
+The Nuxeo **iOS** application can be installed from the [Apple Store](https://itunes.apple.com/app/apple-store/id1103802613?mt=8).

+The Nuxeo **Android** application can be installed from [Google Play](https://play.google.com/store/apps/details?id=com.nuxeomobile).

 ## Functional Overview